suriyadeepan/madurai_spider/README.markdown

 * *What next?*

 I plan to build a toy semantic search engine by first constructing *tamil word embeddings*, then encoding all the documents into fixed length vectors in a high dimensional space.
-Build an index (n-dimensional) based on the encodings.
+Build an index (mxn-dimensional) based on the encodings.
 When the user enters a query in tamil, it is encoded into a fixed length vector (n-dimensional) and a beam search is performed to identify neighboring vectors that represent html documents.
 This ensures a *strong* semantic similarity between the query and the results.